 There’s a lot, right?
 Playing with your kids, being with your partner, being present with friends, having sex.
 When you are doing anything that requires an intense level of focus and immersion in the task and full presence, then being in time is very useful, being totally in this now moment is very useful.

-Sometimes the negative outcome of being totally in time is that you can lose track of time.
 You’re so in the moment, you don’t know what time it is because it’s just this eternal unfolding now moment.
 So there are times when it’s useful to be aware of chronos time or clock time.
 That might be when you have an important meeting to attend or you have to catch a plane by a certain time.
 Then shifting your timeline back outside your body, in to this chronos time or this more dissociated relationship to time, can help you to stay on time and be aware of time in a very specific way.
 There are very specific times when it might be better to be dissociated.
 And certainly as well, if there’s ever a time when you’re experiencing trauma or something very difficult, then dissociating from all of the experiences that are going on through your body in that moment can be quite useful at that time.

 The interesting thing about pressure with kids and a lot of the stress that happens — I’ve got a two-and-a-half-year-old and a five-year-old — kids are totally in kairos time.
 They’re just in the magical unfolding now moment.
 You can’t rush a kid.
 They’re just in the moment.
 You’re trying to rush to get them out to ballet class or to school or something, and they’re stopping along the way to pick up a flower and smell the roses and look at a dog that’s running down the street.
 They’re totally in the now moment.
 They have no perception of that chronos time until they get a bit older.
 And so that is a lot of the stress that happens as a parent and in all sorts of other areas in life when there’s a difference between someone being in kairos time or in the moment time and another person trying to stick to a schedule and get things done on time.
 For those of you who are trying to stick to the schedule, you’re the ones that are getting stressed out when you’re in that clock time.
 And that’s me as well when I’m in that mode.